Parent Education and Support

 • Parents as Teachers (PAT) is a program for families with children from birth to sixth grade that provides child development information and support through personal visits with a Certified Parent Educator.

 • Early Developmental Screenings are available for parents of children birth through age five.
 SPP uses the Ages and Stages Questionnaire (ASQ) to identify a child’s strengths and areas of concern, educate parents about developmental milestones, and incorporate parents’ own knowledge about their children.
+Families are invited to access this screening through the Sparkler App.
+Directions can be found here:

 • Adult/Continuing Education information is available about programming offered by Stratford Continuing Education and Literacy Volunteers of Southern Connecticut.